Samsung June 2022 update is now rolling out for these Galaxy devices

 Galaxy Tab series

 For those wondering, the very first Samsung device to actually get the June security patch as an OTA update was actually not a smartphone, it was a tablet.
 The Galaxy Tab S7+ 5G started to get the update in a massive portion of Europe including Germany, France, Italy, Portugal, Spain, the UK, and many more.
-As of May 30, the expansion includes the following regions:
+As of May 30, the expansion includes a number of regions.

+Samsung has expanded the rollout of the June patch to more tablets including the Galaxy Tab Active Pro and its LTE-capable counterpart.
+The rugged tablets are made to withstand more abuse than the average Android tablet with rugged constructions, IP68 ratings and larger frames.
+The rollout to the business-oriented devices began on June 9.

 - Galaxy Tab S7+ 5G — T976BXXU2CVE5 (Released first in Europe)

-Note: This article was first published on May 30 and most recently updated on June 9.